Flu Lab Communications Guidelines

 We request that our support be acknowledged in any manuscript, article, academic paper, presentation, social media post, or website content that results from your Flu Lab-funded work.
 Proper acknowledgment is important to us, as it ensures transparency about the funding source.

-As stated in our grant and investment terms, all funding recipients must seek and receive written permission before using our name publicly.
+As stated in our grant and investment terms, all funding recipients must request and receive written permission before using our name publicly.

 Below are the key items to keep in mind when using our name.

-Approval Process: As stated in our grant and investment terms, all funding recipients must seek and receive written permission before using our name publicly.
-Before submitting any manuscript or other public-facing materials for publication, we ask that you share it with us for approval of how Flu Lab is mentioned.
+• Approval Process: As stated in our grant and investment terms, all funding recipients must obtain written permission before using our name publicly.
+Before submitting any manuscript or other public-facing materials for publication, we ask that you share them with us for approval of how Flu Lab is mentioned.
 This will help ensure the acknowledgment is accurate and aligned with our expectations.

-Review Timeline: We request that all materials be shared with us at casey@theflulab.org and julie@theflulab.org one to two weeks in advance of submission to allow for a thorough review.
-In most cases, we can provide feedback and/or approval more quickly, but please factor in this timeline when planning your submissions and communications.
+• Review Timeline: We request that all materials be shared with us at casey@theflulab.org and julie@theflulab.org one to two weeks in advance of submission to allow for a thorough review.
+In most cases, we can provide feedback and/or approval more quickly, but please factor this timeline into your planning for all submissions and publications.

 Guidelines for Flu Lab Naming

 Our organization has specific language for how we should be mentioned.
 We should be referred to as Flu Lab; no other variations of this are accurate.
 Flu Lab should be identified as an organization and not as a philanthropy, philanthropic organization, or foundation.
-Our location should be identified as California-based.
 Options for how we can be named as a funder include:

 Use of Flu Lab Name in Press Releases